jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 ### Why is SAST important?

-It's very important to look at the source code performing static application security testing manually alongside automated tools.
+It's very important to look at the source code performing SAST manually alongside automated security testing tools.
 To give you an idea,
 our [2022 State of Attacks](https://try.fluidattacks.tech/state-of-attacks-2022/)
 shows